 - Use caution when your activity occurs within an area with dry vegetation.
 For example, you park your vehicle within a farm field when attending a festival.

 - Keep a fire extinguisher or water sprayer nearby in case a fire breaks out.

 - Reconsider your activities when it is a windy day.

-The following PDF documents are available for download under “Forms and Reports”, at right:
+The following PDF documents are available for download under “Forms and Reports”, below: